kkale/portfolio-item-board/README.md

 =========================

 ## Overview
-Demo columns based on a custom dropdown field
+Columns based on a custom dropdown field

 ![](screenshot.png)

+This app comes AS IS.
+It is not supported by Rally support.
 ## License

 AppTemplate is released under the MIT license.
 See the file [LICENSE](https://raw.github.com/RallyApps/AppTemplate/master/LICENSE) for the full text.